Brief Intervention Services

 Accessing BIS

-Your GP will refer you to one of our brief intervention service clinicians.
+GPs refer patients to one of our brief intervention service clinicians.

-Please note you may be required to undergo a brief assessment by phone or at an initial appointment to determine that our service is right for you.
+Please note, as a patient you may be required to undergo a brief assessment by phone or at an initial appointment to determine that our service is right for you.

 Telehealth options – via phone or video – are also available in most cases.